-As the author, you are responsible for requesting and securing written permissions from the copyright holder for any material you wish to use in your manuscript that has been published previously.
-To help you organize your figures and tables and any permission requests, your Project Editor will send you an Illustrations and Permissions Control Sheet.
+As a Contributing Author it is your responsibility to request and secure written permissions from the copyright holder for any material you wish to use in the manuscript that has been published previously.
+To help you organize your figures and tables as well as any permissions requests, your Editor will send you an Illustrations and Permissions Control Sheet.
 You will log each individual figure and table on this log and whether or not you need permission.
-If you have any questions regarding its use, please feel free to contact one of us.
+If you have any questions regarding its use, please feel free to contact your Editor or the Project Editor at Plural.

-- Permissions must be secured in writing for use of: - Figures - Tables - Single quotes of 50 or more words from a newspaper, magazine, or journal - Quotes (one long or several short) throughout the manuscript from any single full-length book that exceeds 300 words that have been published previously.
-A credit line must cite the original source of the material, including the original page number(s).
+- Permissions must be secured in writing for use of: - o Figures - o Tables - o Single quotes of 50 or more words from a newspaper, magazine, or journal - Quotes (one long or several short) throughout the manuscript from any single fulllength book that exceeds 300 words that have been published previously.
+A credit line must cite the original source of the material, including the original page numbers.

-- Permission is also necessary when adapting, modifying, or redrawing copyedited material.
+- Permission is also necessary when adapting, modifying, or redrawing copyrighted material.
 A credit line stating, "Adapted from," or "Modified from," must accompany the material. - Permissions must be requested for each subsequent edition of a text, even if permission was obtained for copyrighted material to be published in a previous edition. - Even if you are the author of the work from which the material is borrowed, you must request permission from the copyright holder, unless you hold the copyright yourself. - Photographs of individuals showing recognizable faces require a release signed by the person in the picture before they can be published.
 Otherwise, identifying features such as the eyes will be blacked out to guard the individual's privacy. - Website materials are often copyrighted.
 If you use material from a website, be sure to check and obtain permissions for all copyrighted materials.